shivani-ts/sms-spam-analysis/README.md

 ## Key Findings

-**Spam messages are significantly longer** than legitimate ones on average — they tend to pack in promotional content, URLs, and calls to action.
+**Spam messages are significantly longer** than legitimate ones on average - they tend to pack in promotional content, URLs, and calls to action.
 The median spam message was 149 characters vs 62 for legitimate messages.

 **Three signals reliably identify spam:**
 - Contains a phone number (e.g. "Call 07946...") — present in 38% of spam, under 1% of legitimate
-- Contains a URL — present in 29% of spam, 3% of legitimate
+- Contains a URL - present in 29% of spam, 3% of legitimate
-- Contains prize/win keywords ("winner", "free", "prize", "claim") — present in 41% of spam
+- Contains prize/win keywords ("winner", "free", "prize", "claim") - /present in 41% of spam

 **Rule-based detection results:**